Carbotura

 13. Shutdown Sequence

-The APS must remain running until all material has been cleared from the Dumping Floor building and all enclosures are sealed.
+The APS must remain running until all material has been cleared from the Feedstock Ingest building and all enclosures are sealed.
 Do not shut down APS while any trough, bridge, or conveyor is active.

 Notify dispatch: no new truck assignments.
 Allow in-transit trucks to complete their cycle.

-Stop Trough 1 and Trough 2 walking floors after last truck completes tipping.
+Stop Trough 1 and Trough 2 walking floors after last truck completes rear discharge.

 Stop lift conveyors.
 Stop Trough 2 feed conveyors.